whitschroder/remote-sensing/_sources/agisoft.md

 Adaptive camera model fitting will take into account camera parameters in the metadata of images to reduce distortion.
 This option should generally be checked unless the user would like to use manual settings.
 Additionally, historic imagery will not have the necessary metadata.

+Note that if your aerial photos are oblique, you will receive a warning message to provide capture distance.
+Doing so will assist Agisoft Metashape in accurately aligning photos.
+The capture distance can be entered in the Reference tab (to the right of Workspace at the lower left).
+Each image will have information, for example, coordinates listed in the table at top left.
+Select all images, right-click and choose Set capture distance.
+Enter the height of the camera/aerial vehicle.
+If unknown, you can ignore this warning.

 ## Build Point Cloud

 After aligning photos and building a sparse point cloud, the next step densifies the point cloud.
 The Quality used should be equivalent to or lower than the accuracy used in the previous step.
 Mild depth filtering is the most appropriate option.
 Calculate point colors will assign RGB colors to the point cloud based on photos, and Calculate point confidence will assign a confidence level to the generated points.
 These options will allow users to filter points based on color and/or confidence in later steps.
 Ideally, both options should be selected but disabling them will reduce processing time.